Monetary Policy

 Both the fiscal policy and the monetary policies focus on the economic growth of the country.
 However, the fiscal policy mainly focuses on the government's decisions regarding the taxation policies in the country.
 And the monetary policies focus on the overall economic growth of the country.

-Monetary Policy FAQs
+FAQs

-The members of the Federal open market committee meet around eight times per year to decide whether or not any changes will be implemented in the monetary policies of the country.
+The members of the Federal Open Market Committee meet around eight times per year to decide whether or not any changes will be implemented in the monetary policies of the country.

 The two major types of monetary policy or expansionary monetary policy and contractionary monetary policy.
 The expansionary policy increases the overall money supply by decreasing the interest rates in the country.
 On the other hand, the contractionary policy decreases the money supply and increases the interest rates in the country.

-The major factors that affect the monetary policies include changes in GDP, the rate of anticipated inflation, the rate of interest in the country, for how long it is possible for one to use debit cards and credit cards, the numbers of monetary transactions we expect to have per year, and others.
+The major factors that affect monetary policies include changes in GDP, the rate of anticipated inflation, the rate of interest in the country, for how long it is possible for one to use debit cards and credit cards, the number of monetary transactions we expect to have per year, and others.

 These are the major factors that affect the Indian monetary policy.